joaolrpaulo/WorldEdit/documentation/FEATURES.md

 # Features

-We will omit most command sintaxe.
+We will omit most command syntax.
 However, a detailed overview of all commands can be found in the [official documentation](http://wiki.sk89q.com/wiki/WorldEdit).

 ## Region Operations